DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Method

 \section{Method}

-We first recapitulate the Lagrange decomposition approach to binary ILPs from~\cite{lange2021efficient} and the deferred min-marginal averaging scheme for its solution proposed in~\cite{abbas2021fastdog}.
-We highlight possible parameters of the update steps which we will predict by training a graph neural network.
-Proofs are in the Appendix.
+We first recapitulate the Lagrange decomposition approach to binary ILPs from~\cite{lange2021efficient} and generalize the optimization scheme of~\cite{abbas2021fastdog} for faster convergence.
+Then we will show how to backpropagate through the optimization scheme allowing to train a graph neural network for predicting its parameters.